 As a result, you should think carefully before requesting your credit balance to be repaid.
 It may leave you needing to pay more later on, in order to address debt on your account when the temperature plunges and your energy use rockets.

 That said, if you are significantly in credit – especially around this time of year, with the coldest weather and the highest levels of consumption behind us – then reclaiming at least some of that money is a sensible idea.

 Changing your direct debit

-Your direct debit is estimated based on your previous consumption levels, so it is entirely possible for it to be inaccurate.
+Your direct debit is estimated based on your previous energy usage, so it is entirely possible for it to be inaccurate.

 If the amount you pay is completely out of sync with your actual use, then you can also speak to your provider about adjusting your monthly direct debit.

 Some energy suppliers are particularly proactive on this front, adjusting their customers’ direct debits every couple of months to try to find the right level to match their energy use.

 But it’s a good idea not to rely on your supplier to do it for you - keep an eye on what you are paying, and how it compares to how much energy you are actually using.

 Around three million people are believed to be owed money by their former energy suppliers.
 This may be a supplier that you had at a previous address, or one that you have switched from at your current property.

 The My Energy Credit website was established to make it easier for people to get back the money from former suppliers.
 It details the contact details for each of the ‘big six’ suppliers as well as explaining their refund processes.